OWASP/threat-dragon/docs/development/testing/e2e.md

 These tests are used by the CI pipeline to determine if the deploy was successful or not.

+## Cypress use of Electron
+Cypress uses the Electron server as a backend server, and has the Electron browser/renderer built in.
+When running locally some tests do not (as of Cypress version 12.x) run correctly.
+This means that it is good to choose a browser that is not Electron from the UI, and that some scripts that run in headless mode specify a different browser (such as Firefox).

+This is not a problem with the BrowserStack tests because here a specific browser is configured for each test run.

 ## Writing E2E Tests
 If you are new to cypress, we strongly suggest reading through the [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress).